-Shaneen holds a PhD from the University of Queensland on the relationship between design and culture in Aboriginal housing and has applied this research knowledge on over a dozen Indigenous housing and health projects in Queensland, the Northern Territory, New South Wales, South Australia and Canada.
+Shaneen holds a PhD from the University of Queensland on the relationship between design and culture in Aboriginal housing and has applied this research knowledge on many Indigenous housing and health projects in Queensland, the Northern Territory, New South Wales, South Australia and Canada.
 Shaneen is a regular contributor to Architecture Australia, Houses and Sanctuary Magazines and is the author of many journal articles and book chapters.

 Comments from Master of Architecture students in 2017 at UQ about Shaneen Fantin, UQ Architecture Adjunct Associate Professor: